To possess a fit body, you should not simply focus about maintaining the proper bodyweight. Building muscle can be very important.

-Doing cardiovascular exercises on a regular basis is important.
-It helps get your heart rate up and aids in burning fat.
+Doing cardiovascular exercises regularly is important.
+It can help get your heartrate up and supports burning fat.

-But if your workouts focus mostly on cardiovascular exercises, it could be the reason why you are not building muscles.
-Cardio exercises tend to put your body in a deficit, which is not great for building muscle mass
+If a workouts focus mainly on cardio exercises, it could be the key reason why you aren’t building muscles.
+Aerobic exercises tend to place the body in a deficit, which isn’t great for building muscle tissue

-Overdoing cardio exercises like running, spin classes or swimming means you end up burning hard-earned muscle tissue along with fat.
+Overdoing aerobic exercises like running, spin classes or swimming means you finish up burning hard-earned muscle tissue along with fat.

-If you want to build muscle, health experts say you should focus on weight-training exercises most days of the week and engage in cardio workouts only 2 or 3 days a week.
+If you would like to build up muscle, health experts say you should concentrate on weight-training exercises most times of the week and take part in cardio workouts only a few days a week.

-No matter what, you must not forget the key elements of fitness training – aerobic exercise, strength training, core exercises, balance training and stretching.
-Add variety to your workout sessions and soon you will get the results you desire.
+No matter what, you mustn’t forget the key components of fitness training – aerobic fitness exercise, weight training, core exercises, stability teaching and stretching.
+Add range to your workout routines and soon you’ll get the results you desire.

 2. Your reps are all wrong.

-When you strength train, you may be tempted to do the standard three sets of 10 to 12 reps for every exercise, but that thinking may be holding you back, says Chicago-based personal trainer and running coach Meghan Kennihan.
-“While research has shown the optimal number of reps for maximizing muscle growth is about 6 to 12 reps per set, this doesn’t mean all of your training should look like this,” she says.
-Incorporate some lower rep ranges (say, 1 to 5 reps per set) using heavier weights as well as higher ones (which might include up to 18 or 20 reps) using lighter ones, says Kennihan.
-“This variety of repetitions is important for optimizing muscular development” because it keeps your body on its toes which helps you avoid hitting an exercise plateau.
+“While research has shown the perfect number of reps for maximizing muscle tissue growth is approximately 6 to 12 reps per set, this won’t mean all your training should appear to be this,” she says.
+Incorporate some lower rep ranges (say, 1 to 5 reps per set) using heavier weights in addition to higher ones (which can include up to 18 or 20 reps) using lighter types, says Kennihan.
+“This selection of repetitions is very important to optimizing muscular development” since it keeps your body on its toes which can help you avoid hitting a fitness plateau.

 3. Not Lifting Enough Weight.

-During your weight-lifting workouts, if you are lifting the incorrect total weight – whether it is too little or too much – can impede your goal of building muscle.
-For this reason, it is important to determine the correct amount of weight to lift for each exercise in your routine.
+Throughout your weight-lifting workouts, in case you are lifting the wrong total weight – whether it’s too little or an excessive amount of – can impede your objective of building muscle.
+Because of this, it is essential to look for the correct quantity of weight to lift for every exercise in your regimen.

-For a beginner, 5-pound dumbbells are great.
-But with time, you need to bump up the weight, irrespective of whether you are using exercise machines or free weights.
+For a beginner, 5-pound dumbbells are excellent.
+But with period, you need to boost the weight, whether you are employing exercise machines or dumbells.

-To build muscle, you must break down muscle tissue using weight.
-The weight should be enough to cause micro-tears, which when repaired help build muscles.
+To build muscle, you need to break down muscle mass using weight.
+The excess weight should be enough to trigger micro-tears, which when repaired help build muscle tissues.

-To decide how much weight you should lift, bear in mind that it should be heavy enough to challenge your body beyond its normal capacity.
+To decide just how much pounds you should lift, be aware that it must be heavy plenty of to challenge the body beyond its normal capability.

-The goal is to lift weights that are heavy enough that you reach muscle failure after each set.
-Simply put, muscle failure is your muscle struggling to complete the last 1 or 2 repetitions in a set.
-So, lift a weight that you can handle for 6 out of 8 reps, with the final 2 reps being extremely challenging.
+The target is to strength train that are heavy enough that you reach muscle failure after every set.
+To put it simply, muscle failing is your muscles struggling to comprehensive the last one or two 2 repetitions in a set.
+Therefore, lift a fat that you can deal with for 6 out of 8 reps, with the ultimate 2 reps being incredibly challenging.

-Also, keep in mind that it is not just about lifting, it is also about lifting safely and correctly.
-If you’re not performing exercises properly, you will not get the results you desire.
-Most gyms have personal trainers on staff who can help ensure that you are lifting the right amount of weight and performing the exercise in the correct way.
+Also, remember that it is not simply about lifting, additionally it is about lifting safely and properly.
+If you’re not really performing exercises correctly, you won’t get the outcomes you wish.
+Most gyms have fitness trainers on personnel who can help make sure that you are lifting the proper amount of fat and performing the exercise in the right way.

 4. Not Eating Enough Protein.

-Even if you are doing your workouts properly, not eating the recommended amount of protein can make it difficult for you to build muscles.
+Even though you are doing all your workouts properly, not wanting to eat the recommended amount of protein makes it difficult that you should build muscles.

-Protein is the fuel for your muscles.
-In fact, muscle weakness or pain is a sign that your diet lacks the recommended amount of protein.
+Protein is the gas for your muscles.
+Actually, muscle weakness or discomfort is an indicator that your daily diet lacks the suggested amount of protein.

-Your body breaks down protein-rich tissues for your muscles to use them.
+Your body reduces protein-rich cells for your muscles to utilize them.

-Also, protein helps your body absorb other vital nutrients, such as iron and calcium, which are important for overall muscle health.
+Also, protein helps the body absorb other essential nutrients, such as for example iron and calcium, which are essential for overall muscle wellness.

-A 2015 study published in Sports Medicine suggests that protein supplementation may enhance muscle mass and performance when the training stimulus is adequate and dietary intake is consistent with recommendations for physically active individuals.
+A 2015 research published in Sports Medication shows that protein supplementation might enhance muscle mass and performance when working out stimulus is sufficient and dietary intake is constant with suggestions for physically active people.

-Some good sources of protein are dairy, beef, whey protein, poultry, seeds, fish and eggs.
-If needed, consult your doctor about taking a supplement.
-A good and easy way to increase your protein intake is to add 2 tablespoons of whey protein powder to your smoothie.
+Some good resources of protein are dairy, beef, whey protein, poultry, seeds, fish and eggs.
+If required, seek advice from your doctor about going for a supplement.
+An excellent and easy method to improve your protein intake is usually to include 2 tablespoons of whey protein powder to your smoothie.

 5. Avoiding Calories.

-When trying to build muscles, you can’t just rely on protein.
-You need to start eating more calories too to support muscle growth.
-Your body needs calories and macro nutrients to recover and grow muscle.
+When trying to build muscles, you can’t simply depend on protein.
+You want to start consuming more calories too to aid muscle growth.
+The body needs calorie consumption and macro nutrition to recuperate and grow muscle.

-The calorie requirement for a muscle-building diet varies depending on gender and current body weight.
-Experts say that a muscle-building diet needs approximately 23.6 to 27.3 calories per pound of body weight for men and about 20 calories per pound for women.
+The calorie requirement of a muscle-building diet plan varies based on gender and current bodyweight.
+Experts say a muscle-building diet requirements approximately 23.6 to 27.3 calories per pound of body weight for men and about 20 calories per pound for women.

-For instance, a man weighing 160 pounds and trying to gain muscle mass must consume approximately 3,776 to 4,368 calories daily.
+For instance, a guy weighing 160 pounds and trying to get muscle tissue must consume approximately 3,776 to 4,368 calories daily.

-Be sure that you eat calories from nutrient-dense foods or foods high in nutritional value.
-Some healthy choices include olive oil, nuts, seeds, peanut butter, avocados, dry milk powder, grated cheese, honey and dried fruits.
+End up being sure that you take in calories from nutrient-dense foods or foods saturated in vitamins and minerals.
+Some healthy options include essential olive oil, nuts, seeds, peanut butter, avocados, dried out milk powder, grated cheese, honey and dried fruits.

-Do not eat the high amount of calories required for muscle building if you are not working out.
-In that case, it would only add body weight, not muscle.
+Usually do not eat the high quantity of calories necessary for muscle building in case you are not functioning out.
+If so, it could only add bodyweight, not muscle.